Psychology for health matters

 Pain and physical symptoms

-Persistent and unexplained physical symptoms (such as pain, loss of movement, fatigue and non-epileptic seizures) can have a massive impact on quality of life.
-Being passed from ‘pillar to post’ in pursuit of an answer can cause extra suffering, worry that something more serious has been missed, or concerns that people think it is 'all in the head'.
+Persistent and unexplained physical symptoms (such as pain, loss of movement, chronic fatigue and non-epileptic seizures) can have a massive impact on quality of life.
+Being passed from ‘pillar to post’ in pursuit of an answer can cause extra suffering, worry that something more serious has been missed, or concerns that people think it is 'all in my head'.

 Please contact me if you are looking for psychological support for these very real challenges.